GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    "Create new RGP Profile" menu option will remain disabled after opening a new RenderDoc trace.
 This is caused by a named pipe having been left open.
 To resolve the issue, close RGP, and then restart RenderDoc.
-   On Linux, a similar situation can occur if the RenderDoc process does not shutdown cleanly.
+   On Linux®, a similar situation can occur if the RenderDoc process does not shutdown cleanly.
 If this occurs, it may be necessary to wait a few minutes for the connection to be removed before restarting RenderDoc.
    The following command can be executed from a terminal window to determine if the